SL vs LT Tires: What You Need to Know Before Airing Down

 Now picture a vehicle that weighs 7,000 lbs (loaded).
 Divided by four tires, that's 1,750 lbs per tire -- before you account for uneven weight distribution, cargo, passengers, or the dynamic loads of hitting bumps.

-At 25 PSI on those SL tires, you have about 250 lbs of margin per tire.
-Add a couple hundred pounds of gear in the back and uneven weight distribution (the front axle on most trucks and SUVs carries more weight), and some tires are running at 164 lbs of margin or less.
+At 25 PSI on those SL tires, you have about 582 lbs of margin per tire on average.
+That sounds more comfortable than people think.
+But add a couple hundred pounds of gear in the back and account for uneven weight distribution (the front axle on most trucks and SUVs carries more weight), and the heaviest loaded tire might be supporting 2,000+ lbs.
+Now your margin on that corner is closer to 300 lbs -- and that's before dynamic forces from hitting bumps or dropping off a ledge.

 LT Sidewall Behavior at Low PSI